-- Think about a retreat for your senses when you are looking for these places.
-These are thirty minutes where you are going to be taking in as much nature as possible.
+- Think about a retreat for your senses when looking for these places.
+These are thirty minutes where you will be taking in as much nature as possible.

-- Once you find this place, take some water, and set the alarm for thirty minutes move.
+- Once you find this place, take some water, and set the alarm for thirty minutes.

 - If you can’t walk as much, find a place where you can sit and enjoy the view.

 That’s all you need for this exercise.
 Make sure you don’t carry a phone; if you must have it for timekeeping, put it in airplane mode.
 Try to avoid needing to deal with calls, emails, or texts.
 These thirty minutes are for you and nature.
 Don’t be in a rush, and: